 How to choose the Best LED Aquarium Light for Plants

 Choosing the LED aquarium light for your plants is simple.
 However, it would be best if you consider several factors before buying.
-Apart from some basics parameters of light, you must need to know your aquarium well.
+Apart from some basic parameters of light, you just need to know your aquarium well.
 The target should be to buy an LED aquarium light that matched best with your tank.

 The light spectrum is the color temperature of light & measured in Kelvin (K).
 For easy understanding, think about a hotel room – soothing yellowish color, or a super shop – having bright white color.
 What’s the difference?
 That’s the variation in color temperature & the Kelvin scale measures that with a different rating.